mido3ds/match-reservation-system/api.md

 }
 ```
 returns:
-    + If signed-up as `fan`, and it was a successfull, then return the token {'authToken': 'aoh2hnovsuhvh02ehf'}, it used in any endpoint that requires authentication.
++ If signed-up as `fan`, and it was a successfull, then return the token `{'authToken': 'aoh2hnovsuhvh02ehf'}`, it used in any endpoint that requires authentication.
-    + If signed-up as `manager`, and it was a valid info, then return {'authToken': null, 'msg': 'Your sign-up request is sent to the admin for review.
-We will email you later about it.'}
++ If signed-up as `manager`, and it was a valid info, then return `{'authToken': null, 'msg': 'Your sign-up request is sent to the admin for review.
+We will email you later about it.'}`
-    + If signed-up as `fan`, and it wasn't valid, then return an error that describes why it wasn't valid {'err', 'ಠ_ಠ what the hell?'}
++ If signed-up as `fan`, and it wasn't valid, then return an error that describes why it wasn't valid `{'err', 'ಠ_ಠ what the hell?'}`

-- PUT /api/user/<username>
+### PUT /api/user/<username>

 authToken in cookies, must be either an admin or the account owner
 ```
 {